-Send anonymous usage stats to Movavi - checking this box will allow Movavi Video Editor for Mac to send usage statistics to our development team, enabling us to fix any bugs you may encounter much faster, as well as add new features that you might be missing.
-The data sent by Movavi Video Converter contains no personal information, will not be disclosed to third parties and will be used for software improvement purposes only.
+Send anonymous usage stats to Movavi - checking this box will allow the program to send usage statistics to our development team, enabling us to fix any bugs you may encounter much faster, as well as add new features that you might be missing.
+The data contains no personal information, will not be disclosed to third parties and will be used for software improvement purposes only.